mehulagg/gitlab/doc/push_rules/push_rules.md

 (^|\/)install\.exe$
 ```

 Example: combining all of the above in a single expression.
-Note that all of the preceding expressions rely on the end of string character `$`, so we can move that part of each expression to the end of the grouped collection of match conditions where it will be appended to all matches.
+Note that all of the preceding expressions rely on the end of string character `$`, so we can move that part of each expression to the end of the grouped collection of match conditions where it will be appended to all matches:

 ```plaintext
 (\.exe|^config\.yml|^directory-name\/config\.yml|(^|\/)install\.exe)$